CatNq/Quora-Insincere-Questions-Classification/README.md

 # Solution

-I used Natural Language Processing for text classification.
-We will compare the performance of models using these pre-trained embeddings against the baseline model that doesn't use any pre-trained embeddings.
+I used Logistic Regression for text classification.
+We then will compare the performance of models using these pre-trained embeddings against the baseline model that doesn't use any pre-trained embeddings.
 Embeddings generally represent geometrical encodings of words based on how frequently appear together in a text corpus.

 # Data